duracloud/deployment-docs/dev-guide-getting-started.md

 3. [Tomcat (version 8.x)](https://tomcat.apache.org/download-80.cgi)
 4. [Git (latest version)](https://git-scm.com/downloads)

-Once each of these is installed, open up your console (on Windows, consider using git-bash as your console, it's far more useful than the standard Windows command prompt) and verify that each is available on your path.
+Once each of these is installed, open up your console and verify that each is available on your path. *Tip: On Windows, consider using git-bash as your console, it's far more useful than the standard Windows command prompt*

 * For Java: `java -version`
 * For Git: `git --version`
 * For Maven: `mvn -version`